laysakura/beam/website/www/site/content/en/documentation/programming-guide.md

 When you run the pipeline on a runner of your choice, a copy of the PipelineOptions will be available to your code.
 For example, if you add a PipelineOptions parameter to a DoFn's `@ProcessElement` method, it will be populated by the system.
 {{< /paragraph >}}

+{{< paragraph class="language-rust">}}
+When you run the pipeline on a runner of your choice, a copy of the PipelineOptions will be available to your code.
+For example, if you add a PipelineOptions parameter to a DoFn's `process` method, it will be populated by the system.
+{{< /paragraph >}}

 #### 2.1.1.
 Setting PipelineOptions from command-line arguments {#pipeline-options-cli}